thenumbernine/langfix-lua/README.md

 Ternary with either args beginning in a `(` ... if it is not a wrapping `()` ... then you will need an extra wrapping `()`, due to the ternary-return-multiple-values requiring (and looking for) extra wrapping `()`'s.
 If I removed mult-ret from ternary then I could avoid this.

 So in general most your ternary operators will have their 2nd and 3rd arguments wrapped in `()`.
 I can fix this if I change the ternary symbols, since `:` and `?:` is used elsewhere, in prefix-expressions and in safe-navigation.

-Null-coalescing operator `a ?? b` returns `a` if present, `b` otherwise.
-I wanted to make this just a ternary with 2nd argument omitted, but `a?:b` would conflict with the safe-navigation self-call operator `a?:b()`.

 Ternary handles multiple-returns just like single-expression lambdas do: wrap it in parenthesis as to not confuse a tailing comma with a new expression-list entry: `a ?? (b,c) : (d,e)`.
 Yup, same language issue applies as single-expression-lambdas: if you want to truncate a multiple-return then now you need to wrap it in two parenthesis.
 Maybe this risks being problematic if you combine single-expression-lambdas, ternary, and multiple-expression-returns.